-- Connect the probe to the control unit. - Start the measurement. - Check the zero indication with the covered reception field of the probe and alternatively, conduct zeroing of the detector. - Remove the cap from the probe.
+- Connect the probe to the control unit according to its instruction manual. - Start the measurement. - Check the zero indication with the covered reception field of the probe and alternatively, conduct zeroing of the detector. - Remove the cap from the probe.
 The instrument is ready to operate.